(CAT Scan, Computerized Axial Tomography)

 CT Scan Introduction

 CT, or CAT scans, are special X-ray tests that produce cross-sectional images of the body using X-rays and a computer.
 CT scans are also referred to as computerized axial tomography.
 CT was developed independently by a British engineer named Sir Godfrey Hounsfield and Dr. Alan Cormack.
 It has become a mainstay for diagnosing medical diseases.
 For their work, Hounsfield and Cormack were jointly awarded the Nobel Prize in 1979.

 CT scanners first began to be installed in 1974.
-Currently, approximately 6,000 scanners are in use in the United States.
-Because of advances in computer technology, CT scanners have vastly improved patient comfort because they are now much faster than in the past.
-These improvements have also led to higher-resolution images, which improve the capabilities of the test to assist the doctor in making a diagnosis.
+CT scanners have vastly improved patient comfort because a scan can be done quickly.
+Improvements have led to higher-resolution images, which assist the doctor in making a diagnosis.
 For example, the CT scan can help doctors to visualize small nodules or tumors, which they cannot see with a plain film X-ray.

 Picture of CT scan machine.

 - CT scan images allow the doctor to look at the inside of the body just as one would look at the inside of a loaf of bread by slicing it.
 This type of special X-ray, in a sense, takes "pictures" of slices of the body so doctors can look right at the area of interest.
 CT scans are frequently used to evaluate the brain, neck, spine, chest, abdomen, pelvis, and sinuses.

 - CT is a commonly performed procedure.
 Scanners are found not only in hospital X-ray departments, but also in outpatient offices.

 - CT has revolutionized medicine because it allows doctors to see diseases that, in the past, could often only be found at surgery or at autopsy.
 CT is noninvasive, safe, and well-tolerated.
 It provides a highly detailed look at many different parts of the body.